Smart Contracts and Why Lawyers are Still in the Game.

 Bob gets 10 dollars.

 Here, the parties have agreed to certain conditions and external events triggering such conditions.
-The smart contract records the agreement of the parties and automatically responds to an external event (i.e., the results of the race) by executing appropriate action (i.e., releasing the funds to the winning party).
+The smart legal contract records the agreement of the parties and automatically responds to an external event (i.e., the results of the race) by executing appropriate action (i.e., releasing the funds to the winning party).

 No change in jurisprudence of contracts

-It is unlikely that smart contracts will introduce any major changes into the basic principles of the contract law.
+It is unlikely that smart legal contracts will introduce any major changes into the basic principles of the contract law.
 Absent actual changes in our social structures and our view of legally binding instruments, all the principles of contract formation, legality and enforceability will remain intact for years to come.

 Need for intermediaries and/or final decision-makers

-A challenge with smart contracts is that someone (or something) somehow needs to verify external events and whether contractual conditions are in fact fulfilled.
+A challenge with smart legal contracts is that someone (or something) somehow needs to verify external events and whether contractual conditions are in fact fulfilled.
 Going back to the betting example above, for the program to execute as intended, it needs to be able to verify whether NightMare has finished first or not.

-The developers of smart contract systems offer an elegant (albeit lacking in novelty) solution – oracles, or in analogue terms, third party intermediaries!
+The developers of smart legal contract systems offer an elegant (albeit lacking in novelty) solution – oracles, or in analogue terms, third party intermediaries!

 Oracles are usually also computer programs that “watch” for external events and feed the results to the smart contract.
 Introducing another actor, necessarily introduces the problem of trusting that actor.
 There are several clever solutions that attempt to ensure oracles’ trustworthiness, however, as you can imagine, the more complex the transaction, the more complex the oracles would need to be and the more complex the oracles, the more vulnerable they are to being challenged as untrustworthy.
 Thus, it appears that oracles do not completely eliminate the need for a final decision-making authority which in today’s world would be courts or at least some form of alternative dispute resolution.

 Throughout history, we’ve been using different tools to record agreements and transactions – beginning with drawings on cave walls to digital records in MS Word format.
-Smart contracts are just another such tool.
+Smart legal contracts are just another such tool.

 Anna Kim